 Proper professional dress and appearance create the first impression upon which an employer evaluates a candidate and, therefore, professional dress and appearance are expected at the University.
 Each student must maintain proper personal appearance and wear approved dress.
+When uniforms or professional apparel is worn, it should be presentable to the public with whom students are associating.

-Allied Health Programs Major Courses
+Allied Health Programs Major and General Education Courses

-Students in allied health programs taking major courses must wear medical scrubs and shoes of the correct color and style.
+Once admitted to programs, students in allied health programs taking major and general education courses must wear medical scrubs and shoes of the correct color and style.
 Uniforms must be maintained and clean at all times.
 Where applicable, allied health students are given an ID badge which is to be affixed to a student's uniform.
 Medical students must wear white nursing shoes or approved predominately white substitutes.
 Allied health students may not wear artificial or acrylic nails in any clinical area.
+All allied health students are permitted to wear uniforms to their classes regardless of whether they are attending core or general education courses.